assembl/assembl/doc/new_class.rst

         "discussion": true
     }

-Finally, create/update operations on the instance may only allow changing a subset of fields; this is defined in ``assembl/view_defs/default_reverse.json``
+Finally, create/update operations on the instance may only allow changing a subset of fields; this is defined in ``assembl/view_defs/default_reverse.json``.
+Again, if the class is not defined here, the POST/PUT operations will fail, often silently.

 .. code-block:: javascript